Richardaeld/Fat_Racoon_Kitchen/README.md

 ### User Goals
 + I want to find a recipe for dinner.
 + I want to use my cell phone to look up a recipe.
++ I was to use a tablet as a "recipe book".
-+ I want a pasta dish Ive never tried before.
++ I want to make a pasta dish I dont know.
-+ I want a place to leave a recipe I can easiy find.
++ I want a place to leave a recipe so I can easiy find.
-+ I dont know what I want for dinner.
++ I want help deciding what to cook for dinner.
-+ My significant other wants a chicken dish for dinner.
++ I want a easy to make recipe.
++ I want a recipe to surprise my significant other with
++ I want the aplication to remember a list of recipes I like
 + *theme* homecooking *southern home style* **rephrase

 ### Developer Goals
++ As a school project, this site was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and bootstraps version was not used).
+This was a deliberate choice to help the developer gain a better understanding of how languages such as JS and python function and not done out of ignorance.
+Understanding the time it takes to develope such code is important.

 + I want to showcase my python abilities.
     + Datetime (python)
     + Flask (flash, render_template, redirect, request, session, url_for)